-Special Applications

-Combination Space Heating/Potable Water System
+Special Applications Combination Space Heating/Potable Water System

-Some water heater models are equipped with inlet/outlet tappings suitable for combination water (potable) heating and space heating and not suitable for space heating applications only.
-If this water heater is to be used to supply both space heating and domestic potable (drinking) water, the instructions listed below must be followed.
+Some water heater models are equipped with inlet/ outlet connections for use in space heating applications.
+Note: this water heater, "Suitable for combination water (potable) heating and space heating and not suitable for space heating applications only."
+If this water heater is to be used to supply both space heating and potable (drinking water), the instructions listed below must be followed.